Elden Ring Dex Build: Weapons, Armor, & Talisman

 Armor.

 When it comes to armor in an Elden Ring Dexterity Build, the best advice I can give is to go with whatever looks good to you.
-I’m being serious here, this entire build is predicated on your ability to effectively dodge roll and not get hit by attacks.
-And if you’re able to master that one aspect of your playstyle, then your choice of armor doesn’t really matter.
+I’m being serious here.
+This entire build is predicated on your ability to dodge roll and not get hit by attacks effectively.
+And if you can master that one aspect of your playstyle, then your choice of armor doesn’t really matter.

-The only thing to keep in mind is that dodge rolling is only possible at low and medium loads.
-You can still technically do so at a heavy load as well, but it’s so slow and ineffective that you might as well let yourself get hit at that point.
-Wear armors that are lightweight, or otherwise consider investing points in the Endurance Stat to boost your maximum equipment load to equip heavier sets.
+The only thing to remember is that dodge rolling is only possible at low and medium loads.
+You can still technically do so at a heavy load, but it’s so slow and ineffective that you might as well let yourself get hit at that point.

-With that all being said, I do have a few recommendations for armor sets that worked for me.
+That said, I have a few recommendations for armor sets that worked for me.
 Here’s a quick look at their stats comparison:

 ArmorDefensePhysicalMagicFireLightHolyResistance